 The storied and sometimes uncomfortable discussion that is the black history of coffee is an important conversation to have.
 Coffee is a major piece of American life.
 We have it so readily available because generations of black people were enslaved on coffee plantations.
 Oppression still exists in the coffee supply chain, but it doesn't have to.
 When we transition away from coffee produced using slave labor, we help support sustainable and ethical agriculture.

-This Black History Month, we work to acknowledge the oppression that lead to the drinks we enjoy today.
-We hope learning about this gives you more appreciation for the coffee you love and the hands that have worked for it.
+This Black History Month, we work to acknowledge the oppression that led to the drinks we enjoy today.
+We hope learning about this gives you more appreciation for the coffee you love, the coffee origin, and the hands that have worked for it.